uber/peloton/tools/pcluster/README.md

 it via command line:
 ./bin/peloton-<app> -c config/<app>/base.yaml -c config/<app>/development.yaml -d

+Alternately, you can use BIND_MOUNTS to mount binaries from your development environment into the container.
+This is helpful when you want to setup pcluster with your code changes without waiting to build a Docker image each time (for example, to run some integration tests).
+See Usage section for details.

 Usage:

 To bootstrap the local dev env cluster w/o peloton: